Kafka to HDFS Filter Application

 Select

-option.
-Click onadd default properties
+Specify custom propertiesoption.
+Click onadd default propertiesbutton.

 This expands a key-value editor pre-populated with mandatory properties for this application.
 Change values as needed.

-on HDFS.
+For example, suppose we wish to process all messages seperated by '|' from topic transactionsat the kafka server running onkafka-source.node.comwith port9092, filters the messages based on the filter criteria({$}.getAmount() >= 20000)and write them tooutput.txtunder/user/appuser/outputon HDFS.
 Properties should be set as follows:name value dt.operator.fileOutput.prop.filePath /user/appuser/output dt.operator.fileOutput.prop.outputFileName output.txt dt.operator.filter.prop.condition Filter condition dt.operator.kafkaInput.prop.clusters kafka-source.node.com:9092 dt.operator.kafkaInput.prop.initialOffset EARLIEST dt.operator.kafkaInput.prop.topics transactions Details about configuration options are available in Configuration options section.

 -